 Today, Rennie Davis is a venture capitalist who runs the Foundation for a New Humanity; Tom Hayden is a former California State Senator who works for Harvard’s Institute of Policy Studies; while Lee Weiner went from the Mossad-infested Anti-Defamation League to becoming Vice President of AmeriCares.
 “Do-good” organizations make the best covers and fulfilled that role long before John Reed was employed by the Red Cross in Russia.

-But this story runs wider and deeper than just the Chicago 7 and their attorney.
+But this story runs wider and deeper than just the Chicago 7.

 In 1969, Fred Hampton was fully illuminated and enlightened, a man with a brain on fire, but tragically he would soon die.
 In fact, his death was the fulcrum around which the CIA launched an epic attack on the peace movement with coordinated operations from within and without.
 Examination of the crime yields an understanding of deep politics.
 At one time, Hampton, Malcolm X, and Martin Luther King Jr. were all viewed as potential black messiahs.
 All were assassinated by the state just for achieving that status, and spooks like Jesse Jackson inserted in their place.
 In hindsight we can see Hampton’s premeditated murder was mined by counterintelligence.